-The course is designed with strong focus on industrial applications based on the extensive survey of various industrial companies.
-You will have a chance to practice your knowledge in local companies such as ABB, MOOG, SC Group, Spirax Sarco, Dowty Propeller, Kohler Mira and Total Metal Products Ltd etc.
+The course has a strong focus on industrial applications based on an extensive survey of various industrial companies.
+You will have a chance to gain practical experience with local employers including ABB, MOOG, SC Group, Spirax Sarco, Dowty Propeller, Kohler Mira and Total Metal Products Ltd.

 Master a broad skillset

-Study in a faculty that combines engineering, computing, business and management and gain the creative and technical knowledge and skills needed to work within the varied spectrum of modern industries.
+Study in a school that combines engineering, computing, business and management, and gain the creative and technical knowledge and skills needed to work within the varied spectrum of modern industries.

 Meet the increasing demand

-Industrial Control Engineering skills are in high demand within the UK and world-wide economy.
+Industrial Control Engineering skills are in high demand both within the UK and world-wide.
 This course will prepare you for a professional position in the expanding industry.

 Strong links with the industry

-Benefit from our strong links to local and national industry such as ABB, MOOG, SC Group, Spirax Sarco, Dowty Propeller, Kohler Mira and Total Metal Products Ltd etc.
+Benefit from our strong links to local and national employers including ABB, MOOG, SC Group, Spirax Sarco, Dowty Propeller, Kohler Mira and Total Metal Products Ltd etc.